wp-plugins/post-pay-counter/readme.txt

 There's much more to enjoy.
 Try it yourself!
 More details at the [plugin page](http://www.thecrowned.org/post-pay-counter "Post Pay Counter page"), while reviews can be found at [IdeaGeek](http://www.ideageek.it/il-plugin-wordpress-per-semplificare-i-conti-post-pay-counter/ "IdeaGeek") and [Mondofico](http://www.mondofico.com/2011/09/post-pay-counter-gestire-i-pagamenti-dei-redattori-su-wordpress/ "Mondofico").

 == Installation ==
-1. Just upload the directory of the Post Pay Counter in your wp-content/plugins directory, note that you need the whole folder, not only the single files.
+1. Upload the directory of the Post Pay Counter in your wp-content/plugins directory; note that you need the whole folder, not only the single files.
-2. Activate the plugin through the "Activate" button in "Plugins" page of your WordPress.
+2. Activate the plugin through the "Activate" button in the "Plugins" page of your WordPress.
-3. Visit the settings page first.
-The plugin already comes with a predefined set of settings, but I am sure you will want to configure it to better suit your need.
+3. Head to the configuration page first.
+The plugin already comes with a predefined set of settings, but I am sure you will want to configure it to better suit your needs.
+4. You may want to generate stats for your old posts too: should you, use the Update Stats button in the Options Page.
-4. That's it, done!
-You should now check the stats page for results.
+5. That's it, done!
+You can now check the stats page to browse all the countings.

 == Frequently Asked Questions ==
 = Can I include in the stats the posts published before the plugin was installed? =